What is voicing a piano?

 Tone to fit the situation

-The technician will also take into account how the piano is used.
-A piano played on a stage sounds different to the pianist than it does to the audience, and this needs to be taken into account.
-A piano used in a recording studio may need to be voiced to sound more neutral so the changes can be made in the mixing end of the process.
-Other things the technician will take into consideration are the acoustics of the room and how the piano sounds with the lid open vs closed.
+The technician will also take into account how the piano is used before undergoing the process of voicing.
+For example, a piano on a stage sounds different to the pianist than it does to the audience, and this needs to be taken into account.
+A piano used in a recording studio may need to be voiced differently to allow for an easier mixing process.
+The acoustics of the room and how the piano sounds with the lid open vs closed will also need to be considered.

 Voicing new pianos